-Help for Men Who Are Being Abused
+Help for Men Who are Being Abused

-An abusive wife or partner may hit, kick, bite, punch, spit, throw things, or destroy your possessions.
-To make up for any difference in strength, she may attack you while you’re asleep or otherwise catch you by surprise.
-She may also use a weapon, such as a gun or knife, or strike you with an object, abuse or threaten your children, or harm your pets.
+An abusive partner may hit, kick, bite, punch, spit, throw things, or destroy your possessions.
+To make up for any difference in strength, they may attack you while you’re asleep or otherwise catch you by surprise.
+They may also use a weapon, such as a gun or knife, or strike you with an object, abuse or threaten your children, or harm your pets.

 - Be possessive, act jealous, or harass you with accusations of being unfaithful.

 - Take away your car keys or medications, try to control where you go and who you see.

 - Try to control how you spend money or deliberately default on joint financial obligations.

 - Make false allegations about you to your friends, employer, or the police, or find other ways to manipulate and isolate you.

 - Threaten to leave you and prevent you from seeing your kids if you report the abuse.